 Carcinogens are classified according to their mode of action as genotoxic or nongenotoxic carcinogens.
 Genotoxic carcinogens initiate carcinogenesis by direct interaction with DNA, resulting in DNA damage or chromosomal aberrations that can be detected by genotoxicity tests (OECD, 2006).
-Nongenotoxic carcinogens are agents that, at least initially, directly interact with DNA.
-These indirect modifications to DNA structure, amount, or function may result in altered gene expression or signal transduction (OECD, 2006).
+Nongenotoxic carcinogens are agents that do not directly interact with DNA and are believed to enhance tumor development by affecting gene expression, signal transduction, and/or cell proliferation.
 In animal studies, most potent mutagens are also found to be carcinogenic (Maurici, et al., 2005, p.
 177).
 Substances that induce tumors in animals are considered as presumed or suspected human carcinogens until convincing evidence to the contrary is presented (UNECE, 2004, p.
 167).

 The conventional test for carcinogenicity is the long-term rodent carcinogenicity bioassay described in Organisation for Economic Cooperation and Development (OECD) Test Guideline (TG) 451.
 The objective of this test is “to observe test animals for a major portion of their life span for the development of neoplastic lesions during or after exposure to various doses of a test substance by an appropriate route of administration.”
 The study is usually conducted using two species – rats and mice of both sexes.
 The animals are dosed by oral, dermal, or inhalation exposures, based upon the expected type of human exposure.
 Dosing typically lasts around two years.
 Certain animal health features are monitored throughout the study, but the key assessment resides in the full pathological analysis of the animal tissues and organs when the study is terminated.